paperbits/paperbits-demo/README.md

 This repository shows an example how developers can use [PaperBits](https://github.com/paperbits/paperbits-knockout) library to build their own web app with a nice online content editing capability.

 You can see and play online with content editing capability on [paperbits.io](https://paperbits.io).
-Just follow tutorial steps (floating hints)
+Just follow tutorial steps.

-For your conveniences you can use and extend PaperBits library build on top of your favorite javascript framework [Knockout](https://github.com/paperbits/paperbits-knockout), [Angular](https://github.com/paperbits/paperbits-angular) or [Aurelia](https://github.com/paperbits/paperbits-aurelia).
+For your convenience you can use and extend PaperBits library built on top of your favorite javascript framework [Knockout](https://github.com/paperbits/paperbits-knockout), [Angular](https://github.com/paperbits/paperbits-angular) or [Aurelia](https://github.com/paperbits/paperbits-aurelia).

 Please check out detailed [documentation](https://github.com/paperbits/paperbits-knockout/wiki/Documentation) page,  [getting started](https://github.com/paperbits/paperbits-knockout/wiki/Documentation#getting-started) guides and repo with [samples](https://github.com/paperbits/paperbits-samples).